innaamogolonova/cse291p_2.0/README.md

 - created `scripts/static_analyzer.py` file that runs the static analyzer on the test cases
 - called static analyzer from `main.py`
 - attempting to implement a basic LLM
+- fix the cppcheck call to display only relevant info

 ## Steps for Set Up: